Architecture & Design Portfolio Preparation Guide (University Interviews)

 Show your passion for the subject, not just technical skill.
 The interviewer wants to see where your interests lie.

-4. Choose the right format
+4. Choose the right Portfolio Format (Physical or Digital)

 Depending on your interview, your portfolio might be: